-1.5.2 Adding a License Key through the Command Line
+2.2 Adding a License Key through the Command Line

-You can add the license through the command line by using the softwarekey.sh script.
+If you are using the Sentinel traditional installation, you can add the license through the command line by using the softwarekey.sh script.

-- 1 Log in to the Sentinel server as root. - 2 Change to the /opt/novell/sentinel/bin directory. - 3 Enter the following command to change to the novell user: su novell - 4 Specify the following command to run the softwarekey.sh script.
+- 1 Log in to the Sentinel server as root. - 2 Change to the /opt/novell/sentinel/bin directory. - 3 Enter the following command to change to the novell user: su novel1 - 4 Specify the following command to run the softwarekey. sh script.